polyformproject/license-development/template.erb.md

 ## Personal Uses

-Personal use for research, experiment, and testing for the benefit of public knowledge, personal study, private entertainment, hobby projects, amateur pursuits, or religious observance, without any anticipated commercial application, is use for a permitted purpose.
+Use for noncommercial purposes includes personal use for research, experiment, and testing for the benefit of public knowledge, personal study, private entertainment, hobby projects, amateur pursuits, or religious observance, without any anticipated commercial application.

 ## Noncommercial Organizations

-Use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is use for a permitted purpose regardless of the source of funding or obligations resulting from the funding.
+Use for noncommercial purposes includes use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution, regardless of the source of funding or obligations resulting from funding.
 <% end %>

 ## Copyright License